 Copyright arises automatically once the original work is recorded in writing or some other form, it is not necessary to use the © symbol for this right to arise though individuals may choose to use it if they are the original creator of the work.
 Copyright law applies to all published material so it is vital to understand the basics of copyright law when you are working in an educational setting.

-Licences usually grant permission to use copyrighted materials (subject to predetermined conditions around format, extents, the purpose or intended use and time the material is accessed for).
+Licences usually grant permission to use copyrighted materials (subject to predetermined conditions around format, extent, purpose or intended use and the time the material is accessed).
 The licence enables the licensee to perform some act in respect of copyright that would otherwise be an infringement of the owner's copyright.
-Licences can be exclusive (where the licence owner agrees not to licence the same rights to anyone else) or non-exclusive (where the copyright owner can grant the same rights to others).
+Licences can be exclusive (where the licence owner agrees not to license the same rights to anyone else) or non-exclusive (where the copyright owner can grant the same rights to others).
 You can read more about the licences held by the University of Sunderland in the Copyright in Education section of this guide.

 Generally speaking, the length of copyright protection for written, dramatic, musical and artistic work is 70 years after the author's death.
-For sound and musical recordings copyright protection is for 70 years from the first publication.
-You can find detailed information about the duration of copyright for various works and performances on the website of the Intellectual Property Office.
+For sound and musical recordings, copyright protection is for 70 years from the first publication.
+You can find detailed information about the duration of copyright for various works and performances on the Intellectual Property Office website.

 When copyright expires on a book, song or film, the work is said to fall into the public domain.
-Works in the public domain have no copyright attached you can re-use that work for free, without the need to ask for permission from anyone.
+Works in the public domain have no copyright attached; you can re-use that work for free, without the need to ask for permission from anyone.
 You can just copy it and use it.
-When trying to work out if a book is in the public domain you need to know, a.Who is the author? and b.
-When did they die?
-If it was more than 70 years ago then the book is likely in the public domain and you can copy from it.
+When trying to work out if a book is in the public domain, you need to know who the author is and when they died.
+If it was more than 70 years ago, then the book is likely in the public domain, and you can copy from it.

 Works in the public domain